punkymx/real-estate-ai-portfolio/docs/authentication.md

 Authentication Implementation with NextAuth.js
-This section details the setup and integration of user authentication into the Next.js application using NextAuth.js, covering both backend API routes and frontend UI components.
+This section details the setup and integration of user authentication into the Next.js application using NextAuth.js, covering both backend API routes and frontend UI components, including user registration.

 1. Objective
 Implement a robust authentication system to secure API routes and control user access.

-Provide a user-friendly sign-in interface.
+Provide user-friendly sign-in and sign-up interfaces.

 Display user session status in the application's header.